 Modern EV batteries should last at least ten years, and many will operate long after that if you take good care of them.
 Some studies suggest that EV batteries can last more than 200,000 miles, which is a considerable lifespan for any vehicle, EV or otherwise.
 It should be noted, though, that EV batteries have the potential for a very useful second life.
 For example, used batteries from the Nissan LEAF can be used to help store energy from solar arrays in California.
 Generally speaking, EV batteries lose about 2% of their capacity each year, a small but significant decrease over time.
 To be honest, a full battery replacement isn’t super common if you’re following maintenance schedules.
 And, for some EV models, technicians can service or replace individual battery cells rather than the full EV battery itself.

 Well, before we even go down that road, remember that most automakers provide a significant warranty period for EV batteries (usually in the neighborhood of ten years or 100,000 miles).
 The US government requires that EV batteries are covered for at least eight years.
 So for most EV owners, you will likely have already traded in or sold your EV for a newer model by the time a battery replacement is necessary.
-However, for individuals who hold on to their EVs or purchase an older model, you’re looking at a battery replacement cost of at least $5,000 plus labor (which can easily add another few thousand dollars).
+However, for individuals who hold on to their EVs or purchase an older model, you’re looking at a battery replacement cost of at least $5,000 plus labor for your Electric Car (which can easily add another few thousand dollars).
 Startlingly, a new replacement battery for some of the higher-end brands is closer to — wait for it — $20,000 (at this point, most would simply opt for a new car).
-The truth is that most EV brands haven’t been around long enough for battery replacements to really be a problem.
+The truth is that most EV / Electric Car brands haven’t been around long enough for battery replacements to really be a problem.
 Still, experts feel confident that EV owners will have cheaper options (like used or reconditioned batteries) from which to choose should the need arise.

 Can you extend your EV battery life?